sveltejs/kit/documentation/docs/30-advanced/20-hooks.md

 ### reroute

-This function allows you to change which route get's rendered.
-By returning a different path from it, that new path will be used to determine the route that needs to be rendered.
-It will not change the URL in the browser's address bar, or the value of `event.url`.
-Only the route matching logic is affected.
+This function allows you to change how URLs are translated into routes.
+The returned pathname (which defaults to `url.pathname`) is used to select the route and its parameters.

+For example, you might have a `src/routes/[[lang]]/about/+page.svelte` page, which should be accessible as `/en/about` or `/de/ueber-uns` or `/fr/a-propos`.
+You could implement this with `reroute`:

 ```js
 /// file: src/hooks.router.js